MonliH/coperr-lang/docs/source/index.rst

 Design Principles
 ^^^^^^^^^^^^^^^^^

-- **Make it easy to read.** Copper has been designed to be easy to read, and easy to learn.
+- **Be easy to read.** Copper has been designed to be easy to read, and easy to learn.
   It is similar to Python 3, making it easier to learn for those who know the language.

 - **Be faster then Python 3.** Coperr has a pure python implementation, which means you can use modules like `Pypy <https://pypy.org/>`_ and `CPython <https://github.com/python/cpython>`_.